 Transitioning military children shall have the opportunity to participate in all extracurricular activities for which they are qualified regardless of application deadlines.
 In a practical sense, that means a transitioning military child who wishes to participate in extracurricular activities, may do so regardless of the enrollment deadline.

 28. How does opportunity to participate apply to interscholastic athletics?

 For questions related to interscholastic athletics, contact the New York State Public High School Athletic Association.

 29. Who is responsible for implementing these provisions for military students?

-In accordance with Chapter 328 of the Laws of 2014, section 100.20 of the Commissioner’s Regulations make it clear that notwithstanding any other provision of law or regulation to the contrary, school districts and public charter schools shall comply with the provisions of Education Law §§ 3300-3318 relating to educational records, enrollment, placement decisions, excused absences, residency determinations and graduation requirements for military students.
+In accordance with Chapter 328 of the Laws of 2014, section 100.20 of the Commissioner’s regulations makes it clear that notwithstanding any other provision of law or regulation to the contrary, school districts and charter schools shall comply with the provisions of Education Law §§3300-3318 relating to educational records, enrollment, placement decisions, excused absences, residency determinations and graduation requirements for military students.

 30. Are districts required to allow additional excused absences for students of active duty members of the uniformed services under the provisions of the Compact?

 In cases where a student whose parent or legal guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or immediately returned from a combat zone or combat support posting, the superintendent of schools may consider granting additional excused absences in these limited circumstances.
 The Council recognizes that the student’s place is in school as attendance is a predictor of academic success.
 However, it is recommended that the superintendent work individually with families in these limited circumstances to develop a plan where the student can spend additional time with their parent or guardian, without jeopardizing their academic progress.